 "As navigation tools evolve, it is crucial to share information for best practices, encouraging discussions within bridge teams for mutual learning and mentoring opportunities."

 Integrating parallel indexing with other navigation techniques not only improves the overall accuracy and reliability of position fixing but also promotes a comprehensive approach to navigation.
-By leveraging the strengths of various methods and technologies, navigators can make well-informed decisions and ensure the safety of their vessel and crew in diverse maritime conditions.

 Technological Advancements